Robert D. Mare

-Robert Denis Mare (1951–2021) was an American sociologist and demographer best known for research on social stratification.
-He received numerous prestigious awards and had his research covered in the popular press.
-Mare served as President of the Population Association of America (PAA) in 2010 and was a fellow of the American Academy of Arts and Sciences and the National Academy of Sciences.
+Robert Denis Mare (1951 – February 1, 2021) was an American sociologist and demographer best known for research on social stratification.
+He received numerous awards and had his research covered in the popular press.
+Mare served as the President of the Population Association of America (PAA) in 2010 and was a fellow of the American Academy of Arts and Sciences and the National Academy of Sciences.
 At the time of his death, he had retired from his position as a Distinguished Professor of Sociology at the University of California, Los Angeles.

 Early life and education

 Robert Mare was born in North Vancouver, Canada, in 1951, to Arthur and Helen Mare.
 He completed his undergraduate degree at Reed College in 1973 and obtained a Ph.D. in sociology at the University Michigan, where he was also a trainee at the Population Studies Center in 1977.

-Mare collaborated with Christopher Winship from the 1980s through the early 1990s, where they generated articles revolving around the topics of statistical modeling, education attainment and unemployment.
+Mare collaborated with Christopher Winship from the 1980s through the early 1990s, where they produced articles revolving around the topics of statistical modeling, education attainment and unemployment.